Domestic Violence, Sexual Assault, and Stalking Resources

 Non-Confidential Campus Resources

-Will discuss your concerns with discretion and respect, are obligated to notify Title IX.
+Will discuss your concerns with discretion and respect and are obligated to notify Title IX.

 STCC Title IX Coordinator

-Title IX protects students who have experienced sexual harassment, including sexual assault, dating/domestic violence, and stalking.
+Title IX protects students who have experienced sexual harassment, including domestic violence, dating violence, sexual assault, and stalking.
 The Title IX Coordinator provides safety planning, referrals, and accommodations for individuals experiencing discrimination.
 Title IX investigates campus-based incidents and reserves the right to investigate off-campus incidents of alleged Prohibited Conduct under the College Policy.

 Contact